 Ancient Brewing Meets Modern Technology

 Modern brewing has undergone its own revolution as the popularity and demand for small batch brews has grown.
 Microbreweries and home breweries have increased by over 40% in the last several years, with more than 1.4 million barrels of brew (1% of total U.S. production) coming from home brewers by 2017.
-Home brewing is an ever-growing popular hobby that can be fairly easy to get into.
-The increasing availability and decreasing cost of equipment has enabled brewers to return to the roots of beer making, but with a modern flare.
+Micro brewing is an ever-growing popular hobby that can be fairly easy to get into.
+The increasing availability and decreasing cost of process cooling equipment has enabled brewers to return to the roots of fermenting beer, but with a modern flare.